RITGameDev/EngineeringDescriptions/README.md

 # EngineeringDescriptions
 This is a repo with a synopsis of different engineering positions and their job requirements that I am making so that I can help others and myself keep up to date with the industry.

-This is obviuously not a full or comprehensive list, and things are always changing.
+This is obviously not a full or comprehensive list, and things are always changing.
 This is meant ot be a basic list and description of what positions are available for engineers in game development, and what some of their job descriptions would be.
 Each one of these positions will also vary greatly depending on what studio is being considered.

 ## Engine Programmer

 #### Description

 Develop and maintain core engine systems/features such as AI, resource management, multithreading,  and scripting.
-Some more examples of things you could _possibly_ be responsible for include memnory management, loading, streadming, physics, audio, animation, etc.
+Some more examples of things you could _possibly_ be responsible for include memory management, loading, streaming, physics, audio, animation, etc.

 #### Requirements

 * Very strong C/C++
 * Understanding of asynchronous programming techniques
-* Typcially a BS in Computer Science or equivelant
+* Typically a BS in Computer Science or equivalent
 * Strong 3D math skills
-* Expereince with multi-threaded programming
+* Experience with multi-threaded programming
 * Understanding of graphics with DirectX, OpenGL, or something similar

 #### Useful Resources